sabrinacheung06/Sleep-Disorder-Prediction/README.md

 ## Heat Map Explanation

+A heat map is a data visualization tool that uses color to represent the magnitude of the values in a dataset.
+This tool makes it easier to see relationships.
+It is a grid that has colored cells based on its value -- the warmer the color, the greater the value.
+We used our heatmap to generate correlation matrices which helped us determine which variables were more helpful in predicting the risk of osteoporosis.

 ## **📊 Model Training and Evaluation**

 We trained and evaluated multiple models to determine the **best classification model** for our dataset.
 Based on **accuracy, precision, recall, and F1-score**, focusing on **misclassification trends** to identify areas for improvement.

 Each model is assessed using the following parameters:
 - **Precision**: How many of the predicted instances were actually correct?